plabayo/rama/docs/book/src/web_servers.md

 And in fact a lot of ideas and even code were copied directly from Axum.
 The major difference is however that Axum is focussed on being an excellent modular web framework for building websites and APIs, while Rama is not.
 As such Axum has a lot of code to do the heavy lifting for you and make building such stacks more ergonomic.
-Notably are the request Extractors (`FromRequestParts`) and Response creators (`IntoResponse`).
-The latter has been copied into Rama, the first not.
+Rama has these as well, as we forked a lot of axum code to achieve, adapting it to the code and needs of Rama, but of course the user experience especially for compiler error diagnostics might be better with Axum, as they took a lot of care in getting that as right as can possibly be.

 There are of course also other difference, some bigger then others.
 Point being, use Axum if you need to build specialised Web Servers, use Rama in case your focus is on proxies instead.
+Or if you are a bit like us, do feel free to use Rama also for that.
+Either way the choice is yours, but keep in mind that Rama is a proxy framework, not a web service framework.

 > 💡 The reason we want to stress this point is because people have often expectations with high demands when
 > searching for and selecting web frameworks, nowawdays more then ever.
 This does however not mean that one cannot make